-New research came to the conclusion that DNA has the ability to self-assemble even at a distance, while according to the known science it has been considered impossible.
+New research came to the conclusion that DNA might have the ability to self-assemble even at a distance, which has been considered impossible, according to the previous research.
 There is still no explanation for this phenomenon.

-“Surprisingly, the mechanism responsible for the sequence identification can reach a distance of more than one nanometer, ie the distance that water molecules have from their nearest neighbor DNA,” said the researchers John M. Seddon, Sergey Leikin, Geoff S. Baldwin, and their colleagues.
+“Surprisingly, the mechanism responsible for the sequence identity can reach a distance of more than one nanometer, i.e. the distance that water molecules have from their nearest neighbor DNA,” said the researchers John M. Seddon, Sergey Leikin, Geoff S. Baldwin, and their colleagues.

 This phenomenon may help to increase the accuracy of the homologous recombination of genes that is responsible for the repair of DNA, genetic variation, and evolution.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.